 TIP: Most drawer slides have instructions on how to install!

 Maybe one day I will find a really good way to install drawer slides then I will share that method.
-Adjust the drawer until it is level (using the screws) and then your finished!
+Adjust the drawer until it is level (using the screws) and then you’re finished!

 And that is how to build drawers for your closet system.
 Now the closet will look something like this (minus the clothes).